Horned Frogs have a nation's best 11-game winning streak

 Rusty Burns joined the TCU football staff in February 2009.

 Burns was named outside receivers coach in 2014.
-Under his guidance, Josh Doctson earned second-team All-Big 12 honors with team-best totals of 59 receptions, 959 yards receiving and nine touchdown catches.
+Under his guidance, Josh Doctson earned second-team All-Big 12 honors as he set TCU single-season records with 1,018 yards receiving and 11 touchdown catches.
+His 65 receptions were one shy of Josh Boyce's 2012 TCU mark.

 After serving his first three seasons as wide receivers coach, Burns was promoted to co-offensive coordinator and quarterbacks coach prior to the 2012 campaign.